-- 9.1.1 A common set of quality assurance procedures and processes to ensure comparable marking standards across the country have been set at the national level. - 9.1.2 ACARA is responsible for the quality assurance procedures for marking. - 9.1.3 The procedures include: - a common set of marking criteria for the Writing test and questions requiring judgment on the quality of a response (e.g. short response reading items).
-The three methods of marking include: - expert marking (marking requiring professional judgment on the value of the answer - includes all partial credit questions) - professional scoring (trained scorers who provide a score based on a defined set of acceptable responses) - 3. scoring electronically after editing (recording student responses by keying from paper or from screen or via a suitable technology such as Optical Character Recognition (OCR) or Intelligent Character Recognition (ICR)). - common training procedures and materials for all tests: this will include common marker manuals, training materials, and, for Writing, the training of a lead marker/s from each TAA. - agreed common minimum procedures for quality assurance that will apply across all TAAs.
+- 9.1.1 A common set of quality assurance procedures and processes to ensure comparable marking standards across the country have been set at the national level. - 9.1.2 ACARA is responsible for the quality assurance procedures for marking. - 9.1.3 The procedures include: - a common set of marking criteria for the writing test and questions requiring judgment on the quality of a response (for example, short response reading items).
+The three methods of marking include - 1. expert marking (marking requiring professional judgment on the value of the answer includes all partial credit questions) - 2. professional scoring (trained scorers who provide a score based on a defined set of acceptable responses) - scoring electronically after editing (recording student responses by keying from paper or from screen or via a suitable technology such as Optical Character Recognition (OCR) or Intelligent Character Recognition (ICR)). - common training procedures and materials for all tests: this will include common marker manuals, training materials, and, for writing, training of lead markers from each TAA. - agreed common minimum procedures for quality assurance that will apply across all TAAs.